-v = [-1 sin(3) 7] v = -1.0000 0.1411 7.0000
+''' v = [-1 \sin(3) 7]

 A number of operations can be performed on vectors.
 A vector can be multiplied by a scalar, or added/subtracted to/from another vector with the same length, or a number can be added/subtracted to/from a vector.
 A particular value can be also changed or displayed.
 All these operations are carried out element-by-element.
 Vectors can be also built from the already existing ones: